sisbell/stackwire-gpt/README.md

 A command line tool for running GPT commands.
-This tool supports prompt-batching and prompt-chaining.
+This tool supports prompt-batching, prompt-chaining and ChatGPT Plugins.

-> Currently only chat completion and image generation APIs are supported.

-This is the tool I use for refining the StanTrek and StanQuest games.
-It demonstrates some of the techniques I use for the game.

 ## Features
 Use this tool to
 * Create **batch** processing of GPT requests.
 Run a set of data against a prompt and record the responses.
 * Create **experiments** to see how different config parameters and prompts affect performance and output.
 * Create **images** with DALL-E
+* Do rapid prototyping of **ChatGPT Plugins** through a mock server

 ## Getting Started
 You will need to create an OpenAI API Key.
 If you have an account, you can create a key here